 If you sell your holiday home, you must ensure that the holiday home is either i) removed from our Platform or ii) the rental continues with the new owner as lessor before the new owner takes over the holiday home.

-As long as your holiday home is listed on Landfolk, you are required to receive emails from Landfolk regarding the maintenance of your profile, your listing and the Platform in general.
+As long as your holiday home is listed on Landfolk, you are required to receive emails from Landfolk regarding the maintenance of your user profile and the Platform in general.

 9) Force majeure and exceptional events